-CLASS with complete and accurate wage statements which failed to show, among other things, the correct overtime rate for overtime worked, including, work performed in excess of eight (8) hours in a workday and/or forty (40) hours in any workweek, and the correct penalty payments or missed meal and rest periods.
+- 14. When PLAINTIFF and other CALIFORNIA CLASS Members worked overtime in the same pay period they earned incentive wages and/or missed meal and rest breaks, DEFENDANT also failed to provide PLAINTIFF and the other members of the CALIFORNIA CLASS with complete and accurate wage statements which failed to show, among other things, the correct overtime rate for overtime worked, including, work performed in excess of eight (8) hours in a workday and/or forty (40) hours in any workweek, and the correct penalty payments or missed meal and rest periods.
 Cal.
 Lab.
 Code § 226 provides that every employer shall furnish each of his or her employees with an accurate itemized wage statement in writing showing, among other things, gross wages earned and all applicable hourly rates in effect during the pay period and the corresponding amount of time worked at each hourly rate.
 Aside, from the violations listed above in this paragraph, DEFENDANT failed to issue to PLAINTIFF an itemized wage statement that lists all the requirements under California Labor Code 226 et seq.
 As a result, from time to time DEFENDANT provided PLAINTIFF and the other members of the CALIFORNIA CLASS with wage statements which violated Cal.
 Lab.
-Code § 226.

-17. By reason of this uniform conduct applicable to PLAINTIFF and all CALIFORNIA CLASS Members, DEFENDANT committed acts of unfair competition in violation of the California Unfair Competition Law, Cal.
+Code § 226. - 15.
+By reason of this uniform conduct applicable to PLAINTIFF and all CALIFORNIA CLASS Members, DEFENDANT committed acts of unfair competition in violation of the California Unfair Competition Law, Cal.
 Bus. & Prof. Code §§ 17200, et seq.(the "UCL"), by engaging in a company-wide policy and procedure which failed to accurately calculate and record the correct overtime rate for the overtime worked by PLAINTIFF and other CALIFORNIA CLASS Members.
 The proper calculation of these employees' overtime hour rates is the DEFENDANT's burden.
-As a result of DEFENDANT's intentional disregard of the obligation to meet this burden, DEFENDANT failed to properly calculate and/or pay all required overtime compensation for work performed by the members of the CALIFORNIA CLASS and violated the California Labor Code and regulations promulgated thereunder as herein alleged.
+As a result of DEFENDANT's intentional disregard of the obligation to meet this burden, DEFENDANT failed to properly calculate and/or pay all required overtime compensation for work performed by the members of thereunder as herein alleged.

-18. Specifically as to PLAINTIFF'S pay, DEFENDANT provided compensation to her in the form of two components.
+the CALIFORNIA CLASS and violated the California Labor Code and regulations promulgated her in the form of two components.
 One component of PLAINTIFF'S compensation was a base hourly wage.
 The second component of PLAINTIFF'S compensation were non-discretionary incentive wages.
 DEFENDANT paid the incentive wages, so long as PLAINTIFFS met certain predefined performance requirements.
-PLAINTIFF met DEFENDANT's predefined eligibility performance requirements in various pay periods throughout his employment with
+PLAINTIFF met DEFENDANT's predefined eligibility performance requirements in various pay periods throughout his employment with periods in which PLAINTIFF was paid the non-discretionary incentive wages by included the incentive compensation in PLAINTIFF'S regular rate of pay for the purposes of calculating what should have been PLAINTIFF'S accurate overtime rate and thereby underpaid